Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Experimental Study and Results

 The results highlight that \texttt{llama3.2:latest} achieved the fastest responses ($M = 1.62s$, $SD = 1.27$) and highest throughput ($M = 107.26$ TPS), but generated relatively short outputs ($M = 204.76$ tokens, $SD = 184.39$). \texttt{gemma2:27b} showed more verbose and stable outputs ($M = 214.38$ tokens, $SD = 58.11$) but with moderate latency ($M = 6.70s$). \texttt{qwen2.5:32b} performed similarly in speed ($M = 6.61s$) but produced shorter responses ($M = 174.19$ tokens).

 In contrast, \texttt{deepseek-r1:32b} generated significantly longer and richer outputs ($M = 636.38$ tokens, $SD = 281.63$), more than tripling the verbosity of the other models, albeit with longer response times ($M = 23.31s$).
+This is reasonable considering that this generation time includes time to stream tokens for the reasoning step (which is preliminary to the final user answer), which is only present in this model (among the selected ones).
 Despite lower throughput ($M = 27.22$ TPS), DeepSeek’s capacity to integrate contextual and empathic cues was superior, as confirmed by the LLM-as-a-Judge results.
-It is worth observing that, these tokens include both reasoning and answer to the user.
+It is worth observing that these tokens include both reasoning and an answer to the user.
 This provides an additional advantage for our logging system: having explainability for each considered answer.

-These findings reinforce that DeepSeek is the most appropriate backbone for our empathic prompting prototype: despite slower, it provides a favorable balance between response richness and conversational coherence.
-Shorter, faster outputs may be desirable for efficiency-oriented tasks, but in our application domain, the higher verbosity and contextual sensitivity of DeepSeek represent a natural fit.